thisisgurpal/run_results_app/README.md

 <h3></h3>
 <img src="https://user-images.githubusercontent.com/97416784/161327881-70e6c351-18ba-45a9-a72b-c0c7e89bd365.JPG" width="1000">
 <h3>Comment on event</h3>
 Scrolling down on the event page you'll find a section to leave comments and view all comments.
+You can click on the avatars and names to navigate to the users profiles.
 <h3></h3>
 <table>
 <tr>